living-room/turing/readme.md

 import Room from '../build/room.js'

-// connects to http://localhost:3000 by default
-const room = new Room()
+const room = new Room() // you can pass in the uri here or in ROOMDB_URI

 room
   .assert(`#You am a doggo`)